sohailayan/Agent-to-agent/README.md

 Copy
 Edit
 Agent Name | Count
-Download your credentials.json from Google Cloud Console (Service Account with Sheets and Drive API enabled).
+Download your credentials.json from Google Cloud Console with Sheets and Drive API access.

 Place it inside the Hosting/ folder.

 ▶️ Running the App
-Ensure each agent is running at the respective ports:
+Ensure each agent is running on the following ports:

 Agent	Port
 ChatGPT	8000